 We welcome UK and international applications from suitably qualified graduates interested in joining us for PhD / postgraduate research.
 Find out more on the Graduate School website or contact Professor John Kinuthia for an informal discussion.

-Lead Consultant in the testing of soils and concrete.
-His research is into the development of sustainable building and construction materials by utilising natural, industrial and agricultural waste and by-product materials.
-Special expertise in soil and cement-based cementitious systems, incorporating emergent concepts technologies such 3D printing, smart concrete, as well as nano- and geo-polymer materials.
-Engagement with industry and enthusing teaching enhances satisfaction in these research interests.
+His research is in the development of sustainable building and construction materials by utilising natural, industrial and agricultural waste and by-product materials.
+He has special expertise in soil and cement-based cementitious systems, incorporating emergent concepts technologies such 3D printing, smart concrete, as well as nano- and geo-polymer materials.
 Professor Kinuthia was awarded the Royal Society Brian Mercer Award for Innovation on unfired scaly systems.
 The deployment of these novel materials into Africa, to provide new homes at lower cost, was supported by UNESCO.
-See research outputs

-Head of the School of Engineering at USW and also a Lead Consultant at AMTeC on testing of structural elements.
+Dean of the Faculty of Computing, Engineering and Science.
 His research area includes general structural systems and incorporates a specialism in the use of advanced polymer composites to both strengthen and extend the life of structural elements.
-See research outputs

 Dr Jiping Bai